arambazamba/ng-adv/labs/lab-02/readme.md

 # Food App Project - Reactive Forms

+- Add Api support using [json-server](https://github.com/typicode/json-server)

 - Refactor `food-edit.component` to be implemented as a Reactive Form using FormBuilder.

+    Note: You can take the following components as a [reference](https://github.com/arambazamba/ng-adv/tree/main/demos/02-components-forms/component-forms/src/app/demos/samples/forms-builder):

 - Implement Validation for the name filed to be required with min lenght of 3 and the price filed to be positive

     ![edit-form](_images/edit-form.png)

-> Note: You can take the following components as a reference: https://github.com/arambazamba/ng-adv/tree/v16/demos/02-components-forms/components-forms/src/app/demos/samples/container-presenter
+    > Note: You can take the following components as a [reference](https://github.com/arambazamba/ng-adv/tree/main/demos/02-components-forms/component-forms/src/app/demos/samples/validaton-intro):

+- Convert the project to a standalone app

 ## Guide

 -   Add the following db.json to the root of the project: